wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 	    font-family: 'Arial', 'Helvetica', sans-serif;
 	}

 In 1996, Microsoft started the [core fonts for the Web](http://en.wikipedia.org/wiki/Core_fonts_for_the_Web) initiative with the aim of guaranteeing a particular set of fonts to be present on all computers.
-Today however, you can use pretty much any font you like - check out [Google Fonts](http://www.google.com/fonts) for examples of the typesets you can use and [this Web Designer Depot article](http://www.webdesignerdepot.com/2013/01/how-to-use-any-font-you-like-with-css3/) on how to use such fonts.
+Today however, you can use pretty much any font you like - check out [Google Fonts](http://www.google.com/fonts) for examples of the fonts that you can use and [this Web Designer Depot article](http://www.webdesignerdepot.com/2013/01/how-to-use-any-font-you-like-with-css3/) on how to use such fonts.

 ## Colours and Backgrounds
 Colours are important in defining the look and feel of your website.
 You can change the colour of any element within your webpage, ranging from background colours to borders and text.
 In this book, we make use of words and *hexadecimal colour codes* to choose the colours we want.
 As you can see from the list of basic colours shown in the [figure below](#image-css-colours), you can supply either a *hexadecimal* or *RGB (red-green-blue)* value for the colour you want to use.
 You can also [specify words to describe your colours](http://www.w3schools.com/colors/colors_names.asp), such as `green`, `yellow` or `blue`.

 W> ### Pick Colours Sensibly
 W>
 W> Take great care when picking colours to use on your webpages.
-Don't select colours that don't contrast well - people simply won't be able to read them!
+If you select colours that don’t contrast well, people simply won’t be to read your text!
 There are many websites available that can help you pick out a good colour scheme - try [colorcombos.com](http://www.colorcombos.com/) for starters.

 Applying colours to your elements is a straightforward process.
 The property that you use depends on the aspect of the element you wish to change!
 The following subsections explain the relevant properties and how to apply them.

 {#image-css-colours}
 ![Illustration of some basic colours with their corresponding hexadecimal and RGB values.](images/css-colours.png)

-There are many different websites which you can use to aid you in picking the right hexadecimal codes to enter into your stylesheets.
+There are many different websites that you can use to aid you in picking the right hexadecimal codes to enter into your stylesheets.
 You aren't simply limited to the nine examples above!
 Try out [html-color-codes.com](http://html-color-codes.com/) for a simple grid of colours and their associated six character hexadecimal code.
 You can also try sites such as [color-hex.com](http://www.color-hex.com/color-wheel/) which gives you fine grained control over the colours you can choose.

 I> ### Hexadecimal Colour Codes
-I>
 I> For more information on how colours are coded with hexadecimal, check out [this thorough tutorial](http://www.quackit.com/css/css_color_codes.cfm).

-W> ### Watch Your English!
+W> ### Watch your English!
-W>
 W> As you may have noticed, CSS uses American/International English to spell words.
-As such, there are a few words which are spelt slightly differently compared to their British counterparts, like `color` and `center`.
+As such, there are a few words that are spelt slightly differently compared to their British counterparts, like `color` and `center`.
 If you have grown up in the United Kingdom, double check your spelling and be prepared to spell it the *wrong way!*

 ### Text Colours {#section-css-colours-text}
 To change the colour of text within an element, you must apply the `color` property to the element containing the text you wish to change.
 The following CSS for example changes all the text within an element using class `red` to...red!